Whimsy Stick

 Full Chase Sequences (5 min)

-In fact, this is the heart of the session.
-Specifically, run wide chase arcs, change direction deliberately, and let the dog capture the lure every 30 to 45 seconds.
+In practice, this is the heart of the session.
+Run wide chase arcs, change direction deliberately, and let the dog capture the lure every 30 to 45 seconds.
 Capture is non-negotiable.
-In short, a Husky chasing without ever winning will get more frustrated, not less.
-Brief rest after each capture (10 seconds), then reset.
+A Husky chasing without ever winning will get more frustrated, not less.
+Brief rest after each capture (10 seconds), reset, repeat.

 04